 - 1.1.
-A Stage 2 Natura Impact Statement (NIS) has been undertaken for a proposed Amendment of a consented solar farm (Planning Reference: 2361049) in the townlands of Ballydonagh, Cloonineen, Skecoor, Kiltormer East and Graveshill, Co.
-Galway (the "Application Site") to assess the impacts of the proposal on the integrity of European Designated sites within 15km, considering the conservation objectives of the sites and their ecological structure and function. - 1.2.
-Within the 15km zone of influence (ZOI) surrounding the Application Site there are seven European Designated Sites.
-These consist of; three Special Protection Areas (SPAs); Middle Shannon Callows SPA, River Little Brosna Callows SPA and River Suck Callows SPA and four Special Areas of Conservation (SACs); River Shannon Callows SAC, Glenloughaun Esker SAC, Redwood Bog SAC and Ardgraigue Bog SAC. - 1.3.
-It has been concluded that there is potential for ecological connectivity between the Application Site and the River Shannon Callows SAC and potential for ornithological connectivity exists between the Application Site and the River Suck Callows SPA, River Little Brosna Callows SPA and Middle Shannon Callows SPA, providing a pathway for potential impacts.
-The main qualifying features of these four sites have been outlined and assessed in full in this report. - 1.4.
+A Stage 2 Natura Impact Statement (NIS) has been undertaken for amended solar farm extension in the townlands of Ballydonagh, Cloonineen, Skecoor, Lisheenaguil, Kiltormer East, Co.
+Galway, (the "Application Site") to assess the impacts of the proposal on the integrity of European Designated sites within 15km, considering the conservation objectives of the sites and their ecological structure and function. - 1.2.
+Within the 15km zone of influence (ZOI) surrounding the Application Site there are ten European Designated Sites.
+These consist of; four Special Protection Areas (SPAs); River Suck Callows SPA, River Little Brosna Callows SPA, Middle Shannon Callows SPA, and Lough Derg (Shannon) SPA and six Special Areas of Conservation (SACs); Ardgraigue Bog SAC, Glenloughaun Esker SAC, River Shannon Callows SAC, Redwood Bog SAC, Lough Derg, North-east shore SAC and Barroughter Bog SAC. - 1.3.
+It has been concluded that there is potential for ecological connectivity between the Application Site and the River Suck Callows SAC and limited hydrological connectivity exists from the Lough Derg, North-east Shore SAC (26.85km downriver), to the Application Site due to the Ardultagh stream that intersects the site.
+Additionally, there is potential for ornithological connectivity between the Application Site and the River Suck Callows SPA, River Little Brosna Callows SPA and Middle Shannon Callows SPA providing a pathway for potential impacts.
+There is limited hydrological connectivity between the Application Site and the Lough Derg (Shannon) SPA.
+The main qualifying features of these six sites have been outlined and assessed in full in this report. - 1.4.
 As no connectivity (pathway for impacts) exists between the Application Site and the remaining European designated sites within the study area, these have been 'scoped out' from further assessment. - 1.5.
-With the implementation of integral design measures, mitigation and best practice construction methods, it can be concluded that the Proposed Amendment will not have a significant effect upon any qualifying features, and therefore the integrity, of any European Designated sites connected with the Application Site.
+With the implementation of integral design measures, mitigation and best practice construction methods, it can be concluded that the Amended Development will not have a significant effect upon any qualifying features, and therefore the integrity, of any European sites connected with the Application Site.